-\begin{prop} Let $\cC$ be a $\Z$-linear category with finite objects and $n\geq 1$. \begin{enumerate} \item The category $\cC$ is right Noetherian if and only if $\cA(\cC)$ is right Noetherian. \item The category $\cC$ is right $n$-coherent if and only if $\cA(\cC)$ is right strong $n$-coherent. \item The category $\cC$ is regular $n$-coherent if and only if $\cA(\cC)$ is right $n$-regular and strong $n$-coherent. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate} \item Let $M$ be a finitely generated right $\cA(\cC)$-module and $N$ be a submodule.
-We have an epimorphism
+\begin{prop} Let $\cC$ be a $\Z$-linear category with finitely many objects and $n\geq 1$. \begin{enumerate} \item The category $\cC$ is right Noetherian if and only if $\cA(\cC)$ is a right Noetherian ring. \item The category $\cC$ is right $n$-coherent if and only if $\cA(\cC)$ is a strong right $n$-coherent ring. \item The category $\cC$ is regular $n$-coherent if and only if $\cA(\cC)$ is a right $n$-regular and strong right $n$-coherent ring. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate} \item Let $M$ be a finitely generated right $\cA(\cC)$-module and let $N$ be a submodule.
+Consider the epimorphism